beyondstorage/go-storage/docs/rfcs/751-write-empty-file-behavior.md

     - When write a file with a nil `io.Reader` and `0` size
     - When write a file with a nil `io.Reader` and `non-zero` size
     - When write a file with a non-nil `io.Reader` and `0` size
+    - When write a file with a valid `io.Reader` and length greater than size
 - `go-service-*`
   - Implement this behavior.
   - Ensure that integration tests pass.